Akash-pugazh/Foodivery/README.md

-# Foodr Food Order WebApp
+# Foodivery App
-🍔🍕🌮 [Foodr] - An online food ordering web app made with React and Vanilla CSS.
+🍔🍕🌮 [Foodivery] - An online food ordering web app made with React and Vanilla CSS.

 ## Description
 Foodr is a web application that allows users to order food online with ease.
 Users can browse through a variety of food options, select their desired items, and place their order with just a few clicks.
 The app is built using React and Vanilla CSS, providing a responsive and user-friendly interface for ordering food.